2023: Governor Udom annointed governorship candidate sweeps endorsements

-A’Ibom 2023: Tension As Pastor Eno, Gov. Udom’s Preferred Successor, Sweeps Endorsements Ahead of PDP Primary
+A’Ibom 2023: Pastor Eno, Gov. Udom’s Preferred Successor, Sweeps Endorsements Ahead of PDP Primary

-- Critical stakeholders in Akwa Ibom state have continued to toe the line of Governor Udom Emmanuel in pathing ways for the next governor of the state
+- Critical stakeholders in Akwa Ibom state have continued to toe the line of Governor Udom Emmanuel in parting ways for the next governor of the state

 - These stakeholders have joined the governor to endorse the commissioner for lands and water resources in the state, Pastor Umo Eno